CNCLgithub/EIG-faces/README.md

 # Setting up the BFM'09 model (generative model)

-You need to obtain the Basel Face Model 2009's data in order to be able to run the matlab scripts and render new faces.
-The generative model is controlled via matlab scripts.
-This repo includes (adapted) versions of BFM09's core matlab scripts under `bfm09-generator/bfm_utils/PublicMM1/matlab`.
-However, we cannot share the model weights.
-You need to download them from the official website.
+You need to obtain the Basel Face Model 2009 (BFM'09).
+You also need MATLAB as this generative model is controlled via matlab scripts.
+This repo includes (adapted) versions of the core matlab scripts distributed with BFM'09.
+These scripts are under `bfm09-generator/bfm_utils/PublicMM1/matlab`.
+However, we cannot share the mean face model.
+That is why you need to download them from the official website.

-(1) Go to https://faces.dmi.unibas.ch/bfm/main.php?nav=1-1-0&id=details where you can find a link to the download the BFM09 model at the bottom.
+(1) Go to https://faces.dmi.unibas.ch/bfm/main.php?nav=1-1-0&id=details where you can find a link to the download the BFM'09 model at the bottom.

 (2) Request and download the model.